 How Our Attorneys Have Helped First-Time DUI Offenders in Pennsylvania

 A graduate student suffered a head injury while intoxicated and was accused of Aggravated Assault on two EMT’s and a police officer in three separate criminal cases arising from the same incident.
-After careful accumulation of evidence, and one rejection from ARD, Lloyd Long succeeded in getting their client admitted to the ARD Program, which was successfully completed.
+After careful accumulation of evidence, and one rejection from ARD, Lonny Fish succeeded in getting their client admitted to the ARD Program, which was successfully completed.

 In another case, a client was accused of Burglary, Aggravated Assault and Conspiracy after entering the alleged victim’s house and allegedly beating the victim while he was tied to a chair.
 Careful advocacy persuaded the prosecution that the defendant had been persuaded to go along with another defendant based upon a false story about their purpose and permission to enter the building.
 ARD was obtained and successfully completed.